 Week #14 (4/11): Review of Level 1, 2 and 3 Training Topics/Master Tutor Presentations (Award CRLA certificates)

 Tutors are required to participate in a weekly online journal.
 After reflecting upon the concepts presented in class and applying them in your tutoring for a week, please post a 250-word response to the questions found online for that week on Friday of the following week.
 To earn one hour of training credit, you must BOTH attend class and do an online posting!

 *Master Tutor Observation Paper

-Credit for the class may be earned by attending 10 of the 13 training sessions, completing the weekly journal entries, and completing other evaluations as notified.
+Credit for the class may be earned by attending 10 of the 13 training sessions, completing the weekly journal entries, and completing other evaluations as notified by e-mail.
 NEW TUTORS are also to complete the three online training modules and the Master Tutor Observation Paper.

 Sometime during the semester you will be observed by your supervisor as you work.
 An evaluation will be completed and feedback given at a one-on-one meeting you should schedule with your supervisor within 48 hours of the observation.

 Certified tutors at Level 2 who wish to reach the 3rd Level of “Master Tutor” will need to meet with their supervisor to discuss a “capstone project” to complete by the end of the semester.